Joy-sameza/TenantSphere-server/README.md

      npm run test:e2e
      ```

+## Contributing

+If you want to contribute, please follow the [contribution guidelines](https://github.com/tenant-sphere5/TenantSphere-server/blob/main/CONTRIBUTING.md)

 ## Conclusion

 This project structure and setup guide will help you developers quickly understand the architecture, configure their environment, and start contributing to the project.
 By following a clean, modular architecture, we ensure that the codebase remains maintainable and scalable as the project grows.

+## License

+This project is licensed under the [Proprietary License](LICENSE).